 c.
 Upon receipt and a determination of compliance with this Rule by the Commission by reference to its staff, the Commission may issue an Order Approving Fees without a hearing.
+The thirty (30) day-time period for counsel to submit the affidavit or memorandum may be extended by the Commission upon the filing of a motion under JRP 3 demonstrating good cause for the delay.
 (3-23-22)

 04. Procedure if Fees Are Determined Not to Be Reasonable.
-(3-23-22)

 a.
 Upon receipt of the affidavit or memorandum, the Commission will designate staff members to determine reasonableness of the fee.
-The Commission staff will notify counsel in writing of the staff's Commission's informal determination, which shall state the reasons for the determination that the requested fee is not reasonable.
+Tthe Commission staff will notify counsel in writing of the staff's Commission's informal determination, which shall state the reasons for the determination that the requested fee is not reasonable.
 Omission of any information required by Paragraph 802.02.b. may constitute grounds for an informal determination that the fee requested is not reasonable.
 (3-23-22)